NicoFrL/ProtDomRetriever/README.md

 ## License

+## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is distributed under **a Custom Academic and Non-Commercial License**.
+It is free to use for educational, research, and non-profit purposes.
+For commercial use, please refer to the [LICENSE](./LICENSE) file or contact the author for more information.

 ## Support